Denison University: Athletics

 Women's basketball at Denison has emerged as a national contender under head coach Sara Lee.
 Denison's 2010–11 squad completed the first 28–0 regular season in women's basketball in the NCAC and have advanced to the NCAA Division III Tournament for the seventh time in school history and their sixth time out of the last seven seasons.

 The Denison men's and women's lacrosse programs have had their share of conference and national success.
 The two programs have combined for 28 NCAA Division III tournament berths.
-In 1999 and 2001 the Denison men's lacrosse team advances to the semifinal (Final 4) of the NCAA Division III Tournament [10] and most recently, in 2009, the Big Red advanced to the national quarterfinals of the NCAC Tournament before falling to Gettysburg.
+In 1999 and 2001 the Denison men's lacrosse team advanced to the semifinal (Final 4) of the NCAA Division III Tournament [10] and most recently, in 2009, the Big Red advanced to the national quarterfinals of the NCAC Tournament before falling to Gettysburg.

 In 2008, the Denison women's tennis team advanced to the NCAA semifinals, eventually winning the consolation match to place third overall, marking the program's best national finish.
 That same year the doubles team of sophomore Marta Drane and freshman Kristen Cobb advanced to the championship match of the Division III Doubles championship before falling to Brittany Berckes and Alicia Menezes of Amherst in the finals.

 The Denison women's soccer team advanced to the NCAA quarterfinals for the second time in school history in 2010.
 The previous appearance occurred in 2005.
 Overall the program has qualified for the NCAA Tournament 14 times.

 In 2019, Denison was one of the first NCAA universities to participate in the organization's LGBTQ OneTeam Program, which launched in fall 2019.

 Denison boasts 49 NCAA postgraduate scholars and 87 Academic All-Americans.